-It is unknown when Muslims first arrived and settled in the space that is now called Canada, but it certainly didn’t happen as recently as is often believed.
+It is unknown when Muslims first arrived and settled in the space that is now called Canada.

-Even the evidence that we do have suggests that Muslims have been making Canada their home since 1851, more than a decade before the country itself was created.
+Even the evidence we have suggests that Muslims have been making Canada their home since 1851, more than a decade before the country itself was created.

 However, some historians have speculated that Mandingo (West African) Muslims’ contact with the Indigenous peoples of the Americas could predate even the arrival of Christopher Columbus in 1492.